LRZ-CXS-Teaching/Julia26-course/S2_performance.md

 ```julia
 random_data(n) = isodd(n) ? rand(Int, n) : rand(Float64, n)
 ```
 Yes!
 This works in julia!
-Types are first citizens in Julia. try that
+Types are first class citizens in Julia.
+Let's try that.
 ```julia
 a = rand(Float64,10)
 a_type = typeof(a)